Danack/RfcCodex/rfc_attitudes.md

 ### Bespoke syntax

-Some RFCs have suggested introducing a new syntax to solve a particular problem.
+Some RFCs have suggested introducing a new syntax to solve a relatively small problem.

 * [Compact Object Property Assignment](https://wiki.php.net/rfc/compact-object-property-assignment)